raguay/DropboxConnect/README.md

 `go_to_dropbox_file_system`

 This command will open the current panel in the Dropbox file system.
-Currently, only browsing the files is implemented.
+Currently, only browsing and copying from the cloud to the local file system is implemented.
 This is still a work in progress.

 #### Files Created and Used